felixrieseberg/electron-windows-interactive-notifications/README.md

 registerAppForNotificationSupport(shortcutPath, appId)
 ```

+## `registerComServer()`
+Before registering the activator, make sure to register the COM Server.
+Automatically called by `registerAppForNotificationSupport()`, you only have to call this method if you used Squirrel or a different program to manage your shortcut.

 ## `registerActivator()`
 Use this method to enable the activator.
 It registers the COM component with Windows.
 Call it before sending a notification.
 Calling it multiple times has no downside.